How Heroku Works

 There are many other ways of deploying applications too.
 For example, you can enable GitHub integration so that each new pull request is associated with its own new application, which enables all sorts of continuous integration scenarios.
 Or you can use the Heroku API to build and release apps.

-Building applications
+Building Applications

-Running applications on dynos
+Running Applications on Dynos

 Terminology: Dynos are isolated, virtualized Unix containers, that provide the environment required to run an application.

-Generally, if you deploy an application for the first time, Heroku will run 1 web dyno automatically.
-In other words, it will boot a dyno, load it with your slug, and execute the command you’ve associated with the web process type in your Procfile.
+Generally, if you deploy an application for the first time, Heroku runs one web dyno automatically.
+In other words, it boots a dyno, loads it with your build artifact, and executes the command you associated with the web

 $ heroku ps:scale web=3 queue=2